ctrueden/ctrueden.github.io/_pages/fest.md

 **Stuff to bring:** It's important to come prepared.
 Here are some things you'll want to bring:

-*   A television!
+*   A video screen!
+Or arrange with the hosts to borrow one.
 *   A game system.
-If you have access to any spare systems, that's good too, since not everyone may have one.
-If you have extras, please let us know.
+If you don't own the system, ask in the Fest Discord and we'll help you to borrow or rent one.
 *   Headphones, and the equipment necessary to attach these to your system.
 This may be an adapter, or a jack on your TV.
 *   _If you need help with your setup, ask for help early._ We can often lend equipment, but plenty of advance notice is best.
 *   A copy of the game (don't count on being able to rent it, or buying a copy on setup day).